Dwl2021/clash-for-linux-armv8/README.md

 # clash-for-linux-armv8

-Firstly, uncompress the tar file,
+Firstly, download from the release v1.0.
+Then uncompress the tar file,

 ```
 tar -xvf clash-for-linux-armv8.tar
 ```

-Then you can run clash for windows,
+You can run clash for windows,

 ```
 ./cfw